 Financial Drain of Competitive Sports for Children

-According to Investopedia, the most expensive competitive sports for children are as follows.
+According to Investopedia, the costliest competitive sports for children include:

 • Ice hockey